HossamMamd0uh/food-court-management-app-backend/README.md

 1. Navigate to project directory and run `npm install`
 2. To start the server run `npm start`
 3. The server by default is listening on port **3255**
-4. Now the server is running and if you installed MongoDB it should by connected automatically
+4. Now the server is running and if you installed MongoDB it should be connected automatically

 ## Full API documentation
 **APIs documentation is implemented using SwaggerUI**